Definitions and interpretation

 Links to other websites

-- – In future, if we begin using cookies on this website, all cookies will be used in accordance with current UK and EU Cookie Law.
+- – All cookies will be used in accordance with current UK and EU Cookie Law.

 - – You can choose to enable or disable Cookies in your internet browser.
 By default, most internet browsers accept Cookies but this can be changed.
 For further details, please consult the help menu in your internet browser.